GPlaczek/IPChat/README.md

 ```
 It creates two executable files in bin/ directory - *client* and *serv*.

-Additionally, it has a feauture that kills all message queues and currently running programs when typed into the terminal:
+Additionally, it has a feature that kills all message queues and currently running programs when typed into the terminal:

 ```
 make kill